IIIF/awesome-iiif/readme.md

 - [Bloom IIIF](https://samvera-labs.github.io/bloom-iiif/) - IIIF Presentation API Collection items React.js component that renders a horizontal slider
 - [Canopy IIIF](https://github.com/mathewjordan/canopy-iiif) - A IIIF Collection sourced site generator in Next.js for digital collections, humanities, and exhibitions
 - [Curation Tools](http://codh.rois.ac.jp/software/) - Set of tools, including a Viewer, Curation Manager, Curation Board, and more from the Center for Open Data in the Humanities (all tool descriptions in Japanese, some also available in English).
 - [Exhibit](https://exhibit.so/) - A free IIIF storytelling tool that allows for guided navigation of one or more IIIF Manifests using annotations.
+- [Glycerine Workbench](https://glycerine.io/) - An annotation platform with end-to-end workflows for researchers, curators and students to publish collections of annotated images.
 - [Micrio](https://micr.io/iiif) - High-performance client with WebAssembly/WebGL engine and additional storytelling elements.
 Also offering full server IIIF support.
 - [Juncture](https://www.juncture-digital.org/) - a suite of tools and services that enable anyone to easily create engaging web pages with rich visualizations, including interactive images, videos, maps, and more.
 - [Panel Truck](https://geoservices.leventhalmap.org/cartinal/documentation/panel-truck.html) - Vue-based presentation tool, embeddable into any page as a Web Component, which supports slide-like narration over one or multiple IIIF sources, as well as static images and tiled map sources. ([Example](https://geoservices.leventhalmap.org/panel-truck/example.html))